devandop/global-trade-compliance-ai/README.md

-🌍 Global Trade & Compliance AI Assistant
+# 🌍 Global Trade & Compliance AI Assistant🌍 Global Trade & Compliance AI Assistant
 Welcome to the Global Trade & Compliance AI Assistant, a powerful, intelligent application designed to simplify the complexities of international trade.
 This tool leverages a sophisticated AI agent, orchestrated by Portia AI, to provide real-time compliance checks, automate financial transactions via Xero, and integrate seamlessly into your business workflows with Slack.
-🎯 The Pain Point
+## 🎯 The Pain Point
 Global trade is a minefield of complex, ever-changing regulations.
 Businesses, especially small to medium-sized enterprises, face significant challenges:
 Product Classification: Incorrectly identifying Harmonized System (HS) codes leads to customs delays, fines, and incorrect duty payments.
 Sanctions Screening: Manually checking customers against global sanctions lists is time-consuming and prone to human error, carrying severe legal and financial risks.
 Duty & Tax Calculation: Calculating accurate landed costs, including duties and taxes for various countries, is a complex and often manual process.
 Workflow Inefficiency: Disconnected systems for compliance, accounting (like Xero), and communication (like Slack) lead to manual data entry, delays, and a lack of a unified audit trail.
 This AI assistant was built to solve these problems by providing a single, intelligent, conversational interface to manage these critical compliance tasks.
-✨ Features
+## ✨ Features
 Conversational AI Interface: Interact with the assistant using natural language through a clean, web-based chat UI.
 Dynamic AI Planning: Powered by Portia AI, the assistant can understand complex user requests and dynamically generate multi-step plans to achieve them.
 Compliance Checks: